mnr/rubberfish/README.md

 * In 2009, [Steve Ravet](http://mbed.org/cookbook/Big-Mouth-Billy-Bass) connected an ARM mbed to Billy.
 * In 2016, [Brian Kane connected a fish to Amazon Alexa](https://www.facebook.com/hdadd/videos/10157576067105265/).

+## Narrative
+I've updated [the wiki](https://github.com/mnr/rubberfish/wiki) with progress on the fish.

 ## Problems I've solved

 ### How to access and drive the fish motors